Vaccinium vitis-idaea: Use of the minus subspecies

 The Anticosti people use the fruit to make jams and jellies.
 The Nihithawak Cree store the berries by freezing them outside during the winter, mix the berries with boiled fish eggs, livers, air bladders and fat and eat them, eat the berries raw as a snack food, or stew them with fish or meat.
 The Iñupiat of Nelson Island eat the berries, as do the Iñupiat of the Northern Bering Sea and Arctic regions of Alaska, as well as the Inuvialuit.
 The Haida people, Hesquiaht First Nation, Wuikinuxv and Tsimshian all use the berries as food.

-Nutrition

-Raw lingonberries are 86% water, 13% carbohydrates, 1% protein, and contain negligible fat.
-In a 100 gram (3.5 oz) reference amount, lingonberries supply 228 calories, and are low-to-moderate sources of vitamin C, B vitamins, and dietary minerals.

 Traditional medicine

 In traditional medicine, V. vitis-idaea was used as an apéritif and astringent.
 The Upper Tanana ate the berries or used their juice to treat minor respiratory disorders.

 Other uses

 The Nihithawak Cree use the berries of the minus subspecies to color porcupine quills, and put the firm, ripe berries on a string to wear as a necklace.
 The Western Canadian Inuit use the minus subspecies as a tobacco additive or substitute.